A person explained how their former workplace invited them back onboard after 'ghosting' them mid-pandemic.

 Don't you love having the upper hand in a situation after an employer tries to take you for a fool and little do they know that you are aware of everything that has transpired while you were gone?
 If not, a user on Reddit shared a story about when their former workplace called them back on board after “ghosting” them mid-pandemic.
 Work-life is exhausting, but when your employer tries to act smart and make you work the same job with relatively less pay, you do not have the patience to stick around any longer.
 We are all trying to make a living here, but hostile work environments and wages that barely get you through the month are something that nobody likes to partake in.

-“Company shocked I won’t take 50% wage cut”- this Reddit user took their story to the famous subreddit r/antiwork, which solely caters to work-related struggles, and told fellow members about how they recently had to resign from a job they worked at pre-pandemic before they even got the chance to start.
-The post garnered over 2K upvotes, with 150 comments discussing the situation.
+“Company shocked I won’t take 50% wage cut”- this Reddit user took their story to the famous subreddit r/antiwork, which solely caters to work-related struggles, and told fellow members about how they had to resign from a job they worked at pre-pandemic before they even got the chance to start.
+The post garnered over 2.5K upvotes, with 172 comments discussing the situation.
 Their story begins with the user saying they did a side hustle with a well-known home care company, but they ghosted the netizen once the COVID-19 pandemic struck.
 However, after two weeks, they received a call from the company’s recruiter, who wanted to know if they would like to get back on board and even receive a bonus after completing 40 hours.